xmartlabs/xmartlabs.github.io/_posts/2020-05-04-Why-Sign-in-with-Apple-and-integration-guide.md

 <img width="100%" src="/images/apple-sign-in/registerEmailSources.png" />

 > The register will fail if you don't use SPF.
-If you're using Google to send mails, [here](https://support.google.com/a/answer/33786?hl=en) you hav a configuration guide.
+If you're using Google to send mails, [here](https://support.google.com/a/answer/33786?hl=en) you have a configuration guide.

 After you get your domain registered, click *Download* and place the file in the specified location (https://YourDomain/.well-known/apple-developer-domain-association.txt) and click *Verify*.